If you have a sewing project, some basic hand sewing stitches will get

 As an art form, hand sewing brings pleasure to millions of people

 around the world.
-Learning basic hand sewing stitches is a step you can
+Learning basic hand sewing stitches is a step you

-become more efficient.
+help you become more efficient.
 To assemble your kit, include:

 Assorted needles